saichaithanya6/proq-llm/Readme.md

 ### Creating an LLM Chain Using Langchain to Integrate Chatgroq and Prompt
 * An LLM Chain takes the processed input (prompt with relevant job and portfolio information) and sends it through a language model like llama-3.1.
-* We integrate this LLM Via Chat Groq.It takes the prompt as input and outputs a cold email.
+* We integrate this LLM Via Chat Groq and host it.
+It takes the prompt using the groq api as input and outputs a cold email.

 ### Generated Output:
 The LLM processes this input and generates a cold email that introduces the candidate and highlights how their skills match the job description.
 It might include specific project details, technical skills, and a professional closing.